iota-community/treasury/specifications/treasury-tech-proposal.md

 - [ ] For the DAO with ISCP this will need to be extended into a full forum style discussion board where the community can communicate with the proposal submitters and discuss all topics related to the proposals.
 Phylo what was this about?
 - [ ] Finalize Firefly mock-ups
 - [ ] DRAFT Web DAO mock-ups
+- [ ] Hornet Node plugin - this needs to be still worked out more -  data sizes are too big; IMHO 1 MB proposal size is not useful.
+This is morelikely for the other RFC.

 ### IDEAS on UX/UI
 * Proposals on DAO Website could be similar to Github Discussions: https://github.com/iota-community/Community-Governance/discussions